 Constructor and Initialization in Inheritance

-When a derived class has a constructor, it is generally necessary to call the constructor of the base class to properly initialize the object.
-We use the super keyword for this.
+When a derived class has a constructor, it is usually necessary to call the constructor of the base class to properly initialize the object.
+For this we use the super keyword.

 class Animal {